OmniSharp/omnisharp-vim/README.md

 ### Run the [server](https://github.com/nosami/OmniSharpServer)

-By default, the server is started automatically when you open a .cs file.
+By default, the server is started automatically if you have vim-dispatch installed when you open a .cs file.
-It tries to detect your solution file (.sln) and starts the Omnisharp server passing te path to the solution file.
+It tries to detect your solution file (.sln) and starts the OmniSharp server passing the path to the solution file.
 This behaviour can be disabled by setting `let g:Omnisharp_start_server = 0` in your vimrc.

-When your close vim, and the omnisharp server is running, vim will ask you if you want to stop the omnisharp server.
+When your close vim, and the omnisharp server is running, vim will ask you if you want to stop the OmniSharp server.
 This behaviour can be disabled by setting `let g:Omnisharp_stop_server = 0` in your vimrc.

 You can alternatively start the Omnisharp server manually:

-	OmniSharp.exe -p (portnumber) -s (path\to\sln)
+	[mono] OmniSharp.exe -p (portnumber) -s (path\to\sln)

 OmniSharp listens to requests from Vim on port 2000 by default, so make sure that your firewall is configured to accept requests from localhost on this port.